comsci-uwc-isak/unit-1-project-Lauricenia/README.md

 <details><summary>recording the trip information</summary>
  The following steps summarize the algorithms to record trip info:

-1. Check arguments (Plate, km,Date-out,Date-in) if 4, then continue, if not exit "message".
+1. Check arguments (Plate, km,Date-out,Date-in) if 4, then continue, if not "message", exit.
 1. Check that the car exists.
-1. if car exists then write the trip info in the $plate.txt file, without erasing previous trips
+1. If car exists then write the trip info in the $plate.txt file, without erasing previous trips.
 <p></details>

 <details><summary>Summary</summary>